Who is Warren Buffett ? The Man and His Investments

 He even has frugal hobbies.
 He reads a lot and plays bridge (often with Bill Gates).
 And he does not even travel a lot.

 It is awe-inspiring how frugal he kept over the years.
 I am trying to be careful now.
 But if I had as much money as he, I would not be that frugal!
-But of course, his net worth is linked to his frugality.
+But, of course, his net worth is linked to his frugality.
 It is also by spending little that he became rich.
-Many rich people are cheap because they needed to be cheap to become rich.
+Many rich people are cheap because they need to be cheap to become rich.

 Personal Finance Quotes